wangenau/eminus/docs/backend.rst

 This simplifies the writing of tests but may result in redundant tests.
 The tests will be performed consecutively.
 If there are failures in one backend, the other backend will not be performed.

+To test arrays that may exist on different devices or as arrays of different backends, one can use the utility functions in the :code:`testing` module.